ankita34359/Complete-JavaScript/16_Lecture: Array Methods I/16_Notes.md

 - It does not modify the original array.
 - Only converts elements to a string representation.
 - No custom separators (use join() for that).

+## 2.) join() - Convert an Array to a String with a Custom Separator

+The join() method is similar to toString(), but allows you to specify a separator.

+### Key Points:

+- You can define any separator (,, -, |, etc.).
+- It does not modify the original array.